Soul on Board

 Soul on Board is the debut solo studio album by the English singer Curt Smith, released on 6 September 1993 by Vertigo and Phonogram Records.

 The album was Smith's first musical venture after leaving pop rock band Tears for Fears in 1991.
-Preceded by the single "Calling Out", both the album and the single were ultimately unsuccessful and failed to chart in the UK.
+The lead single, "Calling Out", made a brief appearance at No.78 in the UK Charts on 14th August 1993.
+However, the album was ultimately unsuccessful and failed to chart in the UK.
 A second single, "Words", also failed to chart.
 Subsequently, the album was never released at all in the US, although advance promotional cassettes were distributed in the US in very limited quantities, indicating that a US release of the album was originally planned.

 Smith later stated that he despises the album and alleges that he made it purely to fulfil his recording contract with Phonogram and Mercury Records.

 Critical reception

 The Gazette wrote that "Smith's album is just as studio-professional and wallpaper-forgettable as whatever his fellow former TFF pop snob Roland Orzabal put out."